AlbertLanne/project_b4w_vuetify/README.md

 The latter was done for a reason.
 The purpose of these experiments: to make it possible, like vuejs, to work reactively with 3d objects, different scenes, as well as different webgl engines.

 For server posting, read comments in the .html file and change links.
 Build b4w does not work correctly (dependencies that need to be dealt with).
-To work on the server you need all files except .html
+To work on the server, you need all the files in the build folder, except for .html

 In the near future:
 testing the code in separate .vue files